Voluma, Volbella, Vollure, Oh My! Demystifying the Differences Between Juvéderm’s HA Fillers

 How a filler is cross-linked makes a subtle, but important difference in how it works.

-So, the difference between the older, “regular” Juvéderm fillers and the newer, “Vol-something” fillers lies in how the molecules of HA are arranged.
+So, the difference between the older, “regular” Juvéderm fillers and the newer, “Vol-name” fillers lies in how the molecules of HA are arranged.

 For example, both Juvéderm XC and Vollure are indicated for the nasolabial folds.
 Both are great for smoothing smile lines and marionette lines, as well as softening nasolabial folds.
 However, Vollure’s high-low HA cross-linking gives it unique properties:

-These properties make Vollure the better choice for some patients, but Juvéderm XC remains a better choice for others—this is just one reason why you need to choose a very knowledgeable, experienced provider for filler treatments.
+These properties make Vollure the better choice for some patients, but Juvéderm XC remains a better choice for others—this is just one reason why you need to choose a very knowledgeable, experienced provider who is familiar with these brands for your filler treatments.

 Voluma vs. Volbella vs. Vollure: what’s the difference?